bilalahmad99/bilalahmad99.github.io/pages/about.md

 <td>
 </td>
 <td>
-<p>Solutions Architect at <a href='https://www.noon.com/uae-en/'>Noon e-commerce</a> Dubai,<br>Ex Site Reliability Engineer <a href='https://www.olxgroup.com/'>OLX Group</a>,<br>Ex Site Reliability Engineer <a href='https://www.edx.org/'>edX</a>,<br>Ex Software Developer  <a href='https://www.crunchbase.com/organization/plumgrid'>Plumgrid</a>.<br>
+<p>L5 Product Developer <a href='https://www.and.digital/'>AND Digital</a> <br>Ex Solutions Architect <a href='https://www.noon.com/uae-en/'>Noon e-commerce</a> Dubai,<br>Ex Site Reliability Engineer <a href='https://www.olxgroup.com/'>OLX Group</a>,<br>Ex Site Reliability Engineer <a href='https://www.edx.org/'>edX</a>,<br>Ex Software Developer  <a href='https://www.crunchbase.com/organization/plumgrid'>Plumgrid</a>.<br>
 <br>
 <br>
-<p>Started off as a software developer, I transitioned into platform/infrastructure engineering through interest and luck.
-I love it because it gives me taste of both sides of tech world.</p>
+<p>Started off as a software developer, I transitioned into platform/infrastructure engineering through interest and luck.</p>
-<p>Originally from Pakistan, I feel lucky to have worked with some amazing people and lived in beautiful cities like Berlin, San Jose, Dubai, Islamabad and London and most importantly.
-My experiences in tech industry have made me a better person and I hope to continue getting better.</p>
+<p>Originally from Pakistan, I feel lucky to have worked with some amazing people and lived in beautiful cities like Berlin, San Jose, Dubai, Islamabad and London and most importantly; My experiences in tech industry have made me a better person.</p>
 <br>
 <br>
 I can be reached on:<br>